 - Facebook: 39.9 million

-Manchester City continues to grow steadily in the social media and is expected to overtake FC Arsenal in the course of the season if the trend remains the same.
+Manchester City continues to grow steadily in the social media and overtook FC Arsenal in the course of the season.